-If your father had heart disease, there is a higher risk associated with you.
-You may consider this to be unfair, but, like any business, insurance companies need to price their products appropriately in order to survive.
+If your father had heart disease, there may be a higher mortality risk associated with you.
+You may consider this point to be unfair, but like any business, companies need to price their products appropriately in order to survive.
 They would lose money quickly if they gave a person with no family history of cancer the same premium as someone whose sibling was diagnosed with cancer.

 What if I am adopted?